-With close to 4,100 points of contact, including a new format called Elektra Motos with 38 points of sale, Italika has not only achieved a share of close to 60% in the Mexican motorcycle market, but has also consolidated its position as a 100% Mexican brand that provides high quality and technical support for its products and is the most important competitor in the sector, reporting an installed capacity of more than 1,200,000 motorcycles per year.
+With more than 3,900 points of contact, (+1,400 in Grupo Elektra's points of contact, including a new format called Elektra Motos with 54 points of sale), Italika has not only achieved a share of approximately 55% in the Mexican motorcycle market, but has also consolidated its position as a 100% Mexican brand that provides high quality and technical support for its products and is the most important competitor in the sector, reporting close to 9.9 million motorcycles sold since its creation.

-Italika has the support of 990 Authorized Service Centers in Mexico and close to 200 in Central America, a line of original spare parts and qualified personnel throughout the country, thus reaffirming our commitment to customer service.
+Italika has the support of more than 1,000 Authorized Service Centers in Mexico and close to 180 in Central America, a line of original spare parts and qualified personnel throughout the country, thus reaffirming our commitment to customer service.
 Likewise, Italika has proven to have products that offer an accessible, modern, fast, fuel-efficient and economical means of transportation, which translates into an improvement in the quality of life of families and a low environmental impact.